Renault connects EV drivers with rural French communities

-Paris – A rebrand by graphic design studio Pentagram is helping wholesale marketplace Ankorstore express its novel approach to the concept of rewilding retail.
-Instead of focusing on plants, greenery, or the environment, Ankorstore’s definition of the phrase is about restoring a sense of chaos and spontaneity to the online shopping experience.
+Paris – A rebranding by graphic design studio Pentagram is helping wholesale marketplace Ankorstore express its novel approach to the concept of rewilding retail.
+Instead of focusing on plants, greenery or the environment, Ankorstore’s definition of the phrase is about restoring a sense of chaos and spontaneity to the online shopping experience.

 How can your company lend a bit of texture and friction to the online experience?
 Consider how seller-generated content can make the e-shopping experience feel more personal